alphagov/notifications-functional-tests/README.md

 ./scripts/run_functional_tests.sh
 ```

-## Tests running on Concourse

-These tests are run against preview, staging and production using Concourse.
-We run a full set of tests on preview but only a smaller set of tests, also known as smoke tests, on staging and production.

-The Concourse jobs are defined in our [infrastructure repo](https://github.com/alphagov/notifications-aws/blob/master/concourse/templates/functional-tests.yml.j2).

-Users with the required services and templates have already been set up for each of those environments.
-The details for these are found in our credentials repo.
-Note credentials containing the needed environment variables are prefixed 'preview', 'staging' and 'live'.

 ## What we want to test here and what we do not want to test here
 We do not want to test contents of the page beyond a simple check that would prove we are on the page we expect to be for example check the page title or a heading in the page.

 These test are not intended to be used for load testing.